Topas-Nordic/TopasExtractor/README.md

 tpextract path-to-your.OUT results.csv
 ```

-Topas Extract allows you to exclude or select specific refined parameters to be exported.
-Remember to
+Topas Extract allows you to exclude or select specific refined parameters to be exported. __Remember to
-exclude any white-spaces between the commas.
+exclude any white-spaces between the commas__.

 ```
 tpextract ref.OUT results.csv -sct "a,b,c,scale"   # This selects parameters starting with the letter b, a, c and the scale factor.